HOCKEY Latest Sports News Sport

 Having played Hockey for over ten years returning to the pitch gave him exactly that.

 “When I’m here, I just don’t think of anything else.
-So completely my mind’s just blank of worries, stresses whether it’s work or home and then coming down here, Hockey just clears my mind.
+So completely my mind’s just blank of worries, stresses whether it’s work or home and then coming down here, Hockey just clears my mind.”

 Mark’s love for the game started at a young age, whilst being a massive football fan his preferred sport is hockey.
 Life got hectic for Mark, trying to balance out his 20-year career as being a teacher, hockey took the back seat.

-“And mainly it was my friends really: first school, high school it really got us together.
+And it was mainly my friends, first school, high school it really brought us together,” Mark said.

-“I enjoy the midweek break on a Wednesday, come down and train with the boys, and enjoy getting out the house on a Saturday, bit of fresh air.
+“I enjoy the midweek break on a Wednesday, come down and train with the boys, and enjoy getting out the house on a Saturday, bit of fresh air.”

 “Our season is going very good.
 We were promoted last season into something called West Midlands Division 5 and we haven’t lost a game so far going four from four.